Welcome to Radiant: Intimacy for Blessed Couples!

 • what have you been reflecting on?

-• 40 min Watch videos and Discussion
+• 40 min Discussion of the Video Reflection Questions

 • 10 min Weekly Reflection